meredithbworth/FindTheForms/ReadMe.md

   (ex: "Form W-2" should not return "Form W-2 P", etc.) The downloaded PDFs should be downloaded to a subdirectory under your script's main directory with the name of the form, and the file name should be the "Form Name - Year" (ex: Form W-2/Form W-2 - 2020.pdf)

+  1. Set up app to request html from specified url: https://www.irs.gov/prior-year-forms-and-instructions

+  2. Print out parsed html to vscode terminal and determine which classes, divs, or other elements are needed to retrieve the correct data (pdfs)

+  3.